-Run the Marshmallow Challenge: A Facilitative Approach to Maximise Learning
+How to Run the Marshmallow Challenge: Instructions for a Facilitative Approach to Maximise Learning

-There are many versions of the Marshmallow Challenge available online, but this version is based on the original challenge developed by Peter Skillman and takes a facilitative approach.
-Practically speaking this means adding a period of reflection at the end of your Marshmallow Challenge to increase the effectiveness of the exercise.
+There are many versions of the Marshmallow Challenge available online, but our version is based on the original challenge developed by Peter Skillman.
+We’ve chosen this version because it takes a facilitative approach, which in practical terms means adding a review period at the end of the activity to allow participants to reflect on and evaluate their performance.

 Key Skills Developed